Pictures of KK-theory for real C*-algebras and almost commuting matrices: The Universal Property of -Theory

 We also note the contravariant version of the result above.
 If $F$ is a contravriant functor, otherwise satisfying the above hypotheses, then there is a pairing $\alpha \colon \kk(A, B) \otimes F(B) \rightarrow F(A)$ such that $\alpha(1_A \otimes x) = x$ for all $x \in F(A)$.

-For any $R^{*}$-algebra $A$, we define $S A = \{ f \in C([0,1], A) \mid f(0) = f(1) = 0\}$, or equivalently up to $*$-isomorphism, $SA = C_0(\R, A)$.
+For any $R^{*}$-algebra $A$, we define $SA = \{ f \in C([0,1], A) \mid f(0) = f(1) = 0\}$, or equivalently up to $*$-isomorphism, $SA = C_0(\R, A)$.
 We similarly define $S^{-1}A = \{ f \in C_0(\R, A\suc) \mid f(-x) = \overline{f(x)} \}$.
 By iteration, $S^n A$ is defined for all $n \in \Z$.
 Since $S S^{-1} \R$ is $\kk$-equivalent to $\R$, the formula $S^{n} S^m A \equiv S^{n+m} A$ holds up to $\kk$-equivalence for all $n,m \in \Z$.
 Then for any functor $F$ on {\catr} and any integer $n$, we define $F_n(A) = F(S^n(A))$.

 \begin{corol} Let $F$ be a functor from {\catr} to {\catabgp} that is homotopy invariant, stable, and split exact.
 Then $F_*(A)$ has the structure of a graded module over the ring $K_*(\R)$.
-In particular, $F(S^8 A) \cong F(A)$ and $F(S^{-1} S A) \cong F(A)$. \end{corol}
+In particular, $F_n(A) \cong F_{n+8}(A)$ for all $n \in \Z$. \end{corol}